deancochran/sveltekit-starter-pack/README.md

 - convert all distance measurements to meters in the database
   - update all corresponding functions that calculate distance
   - update the trainging session logic for creating a workout

+# notes to self
+april 18th - I am working or a wahoo api client class that can be used for server-side functions ONLY.
+I import secret keys for the wahoo api so I'm building it as a model for other future api classes too as a template.
+(I could build something that i could inherit with.
+But I think the development effort is to high.
+I will begin working on a smaller more functional class to upload workouts, plans, and maybe other info to wahoo.
+I will start by attempting to upload a workout and being able to render that workout on my element roam bike computer, or wahoo kickr v6).

+I hated programming.
+Till i learned how to learn, Till i gave in.

+# For development
+Run dev and expose localhost
+- pnpm run dev --host

+Ensure you have a valid mkcert https certificate stored in the /cert directory ('this directory is not pushed so you need to make it')

+docker compose -f dev.docker-compose up --build (runs your db at localhost:5432... i think)

+npx prisma migrate dev will run your migrations npx prisma generate will generate the client

+- pnpm run ngrok (exposes the localhost at a proxied address)

+Take the proxied address and update your thridparty api configurations
+- strava needs the domain and auth callback url
+  - Use postman to register your strava api webhook with the ngrok url
+- wahoo needs the callback url and the webhook location
+- .env needs to be updated for the new ngok url

+- test the webhook endpoints using postman on an external network device
+  - I recommend sending a postman request from another laptop using a hotspot from your phone's cellular data for ease of developer experience

+pnpm run prisma-studio should open the database view on port 5555

+pnpm run stripe-webhook should open up stripe capabilities on your machine